 Marjorie McCabe-Peacock, M.S.
 Ed, Director Marjorie Peacock has a B.S. in Education from Russell Sage College and a M.S. in Education, Curriculum and Teaching, from Fordham University.

-Professional Development Teachers at The Academy are state-certified and/or are otherwise pursuing teaching degrees or associate degress in early childhood education.
-In addition, many staff members have broad experience working with your children.
-All teachers receive ongoing training and workshops developed specifically by The Academy For Children and are certified in first-aid and CPR.
+Professional Development Teachers at The Academy are experts in early childhood education.
+All teachers receive ongoing training and workshops developed specifically by The Academy For Children.
+All of The Academy teachers are certified in first-aid, CPR and AED.